hacl-star/hacl-star/doc/Overview.rst

 More on this early work be found in J-K Zinzindohoué's `Ph.D. thesis
 <https://www.theses.fr/s175861>`_.

-To deliver greater performance, we established a C-like subset of F* that would compile to C, called Low*.
+To deliver better performance, we established a C-like subset of F* that would compile to C, called Low*.
 Its foundations were presented at ICFP 2017:
 `Verified Low-Level Programming Embedded in F\*
 <https://arxiv.org/abs/1703.00053)>`_ (Jonathan Protzenko, Jean-Karim